root-project/web/manual/root_architecture_and_components/index.md

 toc_sticky: true
 ---

+## Introduction

-ROOT is modular scientific software toolkit and provides numerous ROOT classes for big data processing, statistical analysis, visualization and storage, → see [ROOT core classes](#root-core-classes).
+ROOT is modular scientific software toolkit and provides [numerous tools]({{'manual/functional_parts' | relative_url}}) for big data processing, statistical analysis, visualization and storage.

-ROOT uses predefined and machine independent data types to ensure the size of variables, → see [Machine independent data types](#machine-independent-data-types).
+The [ROOT Reference Guide](https://root.cern/doc/master/index.html) provides a complete list of all available ROOT classes and their documentation.
+It is the central source of information for all ROOT classes.

+The source code is available on [GitHub](https://github.com/root-project/root) and many examples are available as [tutorials](https://root.cern/doc/master/group__Tutorials.html).

+ROOT is implementing new interfaces following [new design style](#new-root-classes).

+ROOT contains several classes developed in the past which are following a specific naming convention and a [special inheritance scheme](#tobject---the-root-base-class).

 ROOT has a set of global ROOT variables that apply to a ROOT session, → see [Global ROOT variables](#global-root-variables).

-**Naming conventions**
+## Naming conventions

 The following naming conventions apply to ROOT objects: